sparkflows/sparkflows-docs/docs/gcp/user-guide/reading-gcs.rst

 Read from GCS
 ============

-Fire Insights has processor to read from GCS.
+Sparkflows has processor to read from GCS.
 This document explains detailed steps required to read data from GCS.

 Follow the steps given below: